 — For neighbors: The inclusion of new acquaintances calls for a slightly more elevated event.
 Think an open house, garden hangs, or a BBQ.
 In lieu of a registry, you could also call it a “Stock the Bar” party—and then work your way through the bottles they bring by hosting even more get-togethers.

 Pick (simple) party decorations

-Honestly, we think the best housewarming party decor is none at all.
+Honestly, we think the best housewarming party decoration is none at all.
 This soiree is supposed to be all about the house itself, so let it shine and remember that less is more.
 Besides, you’ll be a little busy, what with moving and unpacking and all.
-Prioritize prep over decor with these simple suggestions.
+Prioritize prep over decor with these simple suggestions:

 Put together a menu

-Batch up cocktails: You’ll be too busy mixing with guests to mix up their drinks as well.
+— Batch up cocktails: You’ll be too busy mixing with guests to mix up their drinks as well.
 Prepare big-batch cocktails served in pitchers or dispensers.
 Or, let everyone help themselves to a drink station stocked with wine and beer and lemonade and iced tea.
+Don’t forget yummy alcohol-free cocktails.
 Be sure to place the bar strategically, as, without fail, revelers end up revolving around it.

 Know the etiquette